Comparisons12 min read

 Built-in summarizer saves research time No mobile app

-Citation generator included UI can feel cluttered
+Citation generator included Interface feels a bit cluttered

 More affordable premium plan Slower customer support